Auction gavel and house keys representing the comparison of cash buyer vs property auction sale routes in the UK 2026

 Can I do both?

 Yes.
 Many auctioneers will accept a pre-auction cash offer if it meets or exceeds the reserve.
-The buyer pays a 10% deposit and exchanges contracts under auction terms, with completion 28 days later.
+The buyer pays a 10 percent deposit and exchanges contracts under auction terms, with completion 28 days later.
 This combines auction certainty with cash-buyer speed.